Richardaeld/Fat_Racoon_Kitchen/README.md

 of home cooks and their recipies in an intuitive search engine will be a boon to home chefs everywhere.
 It helps newer chefs see that not every recipe has to be complicated or convoluted.

-** continue rephrasing **
 We offer a brief home cooking fundamental section this section can help home chefs make the best of the "garbage"(feature ingredient) they have to cook.
 Users can search recipes by feature ingredient to find that one recipe that they want to try.
-This can be accomplished through the use of our search bar or by searching all of our recipes by feature.
+This can be accomplished through the use of our search bar or by searching through our recipe database.

 For our home cooks that submit recipes, we offer a place to put in a recipes description, background, history, etc....
 Cooking has more meaning than just preparing food.
 For many it is a connection to your history or life experience.
 We encourage our users to give us a little history in the recipes they submit.